How Much Does a Helicopter Cost? | Ultimate Breakdown GuideSeptember 16, 2019

 Cost to Operate a Helicopter

 In order to fully understand “How much does a helicopter cost?”, you need to know the on-going costs of owning a helicopter.
-These costs include:
+For example, these costs include:

 - Pilot costs if you don’t act as the pilot yourself